UW-PCE-jscript330-su2022/week-1/README.md

 {"_id":"573a1390f29313caabcd4135","plot":"Three men hammer on an anvil and pass a bottle of beer around.","genres":["Short"],"runtime":1,"cast":["Charles Kayser","John Ott"],"num_mflix_comments":0,"title":"Blacksmith Scene","fullplot":"A stationary camera looks at a large anvil with a blacksmith behind it and one on either side.
 The smith in the middle draws a heated metal rod from the fire, places it on the anvil, and all three begin a rhythmic hammering.
 After several blows, the metal goes back in the fire.
 One smith pulls out a bottle of beer, and they each take a swig.
 Then, out comes the glowing metal and the hammering resumes.","countries":["USA"],"released":"1893-05-09T00:00:00.000Z","directors":["William K.L.
 Dickson"],"rated":"UNRATED","awards":{"wins":1,"nominations":0,"text":"1 win."},"lastupdated":"2015-08-26 00:03:50.133000000","year":1893,"imdb":{"rating":6.2,"votes":1189,"id":5},"type":"movie","tomatoes":{"viewer":{"rating":3,"numReviews":184,"meter":32},"lastUpdated":"2015-06-28T18:34:09.000Z"}}

-2.2 Get a certain movie by id, e.g: "testid".
-If not found:
+2.2 Get a certain movie by id, e.g: "testid":
 $ curl http://localhost:5000/movies/testid

 ** Result: